smguerra/movie-information-search/README.md

 # Project's Title

-Movie Information Search
+Movie Information Search Application

 ## Description

-Movie Information Search is a simple React application with which users can query the OMDb API and display information about the movie that is searched for.
+Movie Information Search Application is a simple React application with which users can query the OMDb API and display information about the movie that is searched for.

 ## Table of Contents